mr-mudgal/GfG-160-Days/README.md

 <a href="https://github.com/mr-mudgal/GfG-160-Days/blob/master-mudgal/Solutions/Day-26%3A%20Non-overlapping%20Intervals.py">Day-26 Solution</a></pre>
 <pre><b>Day 27</b>: <i>Given two sorted arrays a[] and b[] of size n and m respectively, the task is to merge them in sorted order without using any extra space.
 Modify a[] so that it contains the first n elements and modify b[] so that it contains the last m elements.</i>
 <a href="https://github.com/mr-mudgal/GfG-160-Days/blob/master-mudgal/Solutions/Day-27%3A%20Merge%20Without%20Extra%20Space.py">Day-27 Solution</a></pre>
+<pre><b>Day 28</b>: <i>Given a sorted array, arr[] and a number target, you need to find the number of occurrences of target in arr[].</i>
+<a href="https://github.com/mr-mudgal/GfG-160-Days/blob/master-mudgal/Solutions/Day-28%3A%20Number%20of%20Occurrence.py">Day-28 Solution</a></pre>
+<pre><b>Day 29</b>: <i>A sorted array of distinct elements arr[] is rotated at some unknown point, the task is to find the minimum element in it.</i>
+<a href="https://github.com/mr-mudgal/GfG-160-Days/blob/master-mudgal/Solutions/Day-29%3A%20Sorted%20and%20Rotated%20Minimum.py">Day-29 Solution</a></pre>
+<pre><b>Day 30</b>: <i>Given a sorted and rotated array arr[] of distinct elements, the task is to find the index of a target key.
+Return -1 if the key is not found.</i>
+<a href="https://github.com/mr-mudgal/GfG-160-Days/blob/master-mudgal/Solutions/Day-30%3A%20Search%20in%20Rotated%20Sorted%20Array.py">Day-30 Solution</a></pre>
+<pre><b>Day 31</b>: <i>Given an array arr[] where no two adjacent elements are same, find the index of a peak element.
+An element is considered to be a peak if it is greater than its adjacent elements (if they exist).
+If there are multiple peak elements, return index of any one of them.
+The output will be "true" if the index returned by your function is correct; otherwise, it will be "false".</i>
+<a href="https://github.com/mr-mudgal/GfG-160-Days/blob/master-mudgal/Solutions/Day-31%3A%20Peak%20Element.py">Day-31 Solution</a></pre>
+<pre><b>Day 32</b>: <i>Given two sorted arrays a[] and b[] and an element k, the task is to find the element that would be at the kth position of the combined sorted array.</i>
+<a href="https://github.com/mr-mudgal/GfG-160-Days/blob/master-mudgal/Solutions/Day-32%3A%20Aggressive%20Cows.py">Day-32 Solution</a></pre>
+<pre><b>Day 33</b>: <i>You are given an array with unique elements of stalls[], which denote the position of a stall.
+You are also given an integer k which denotes the number of aggressive cows.
+Your task is to assign stalls to k cows such that the minimum distance between any two of them is the maximum possible.</i>
+<a href="https://github.com/mr-mudgal/GfG-160-Days/blob/master-mudgal/Solutions/Day-33%3A%20Kth%20Element%20of%20Two%20Arrays.py">Day-33 Solution</a></pre>
+<pre><b>Day 34</b>: <i>You are given an array arr[] of integers, where each element arr[i] represents the number of pages in the ith book.
+You also have an integer k representing the number of students.
+The task is to allocate books to each student such that:

+Each student receives atleast one book.
+Each student is assigned a contiguous sequence of books.
+No book is assigned to more than one student.
+The objective is to minimize the maximum number of pages assigned to any student.
+In other words, out of all possible allocations, find the arrangement where the student who receives the most pages still has the smallest possible maximum.</i>
+<a href="https://github.com/mr-mudgal/GfG-160-Days/blob/master-mudgal/Solutions/Day-34%3A%20Allocate%20Minimum%20Pages.py">Day-34 Solution</a></pre>
+<pre><b>Day 35</b>: <i>Given a sorted array of distinct positive integers arr[], we need to find the kth positive number that is missing from arr[].</i>
+<a href="https://github.com/mr-mudgal/GfG-160-Days/blob/master-mudgal/Solutions/Day-35%3A%20Kth%20Missing%20Positive%20Number%20in%20a%20Sorted%20Array.py">Day-35 Solution</a></pre>
+<pre><b>Day 36</b>: <i>You are given a rectangular matrix mat[][] of size n x m, and your task is to return an array while traversing the matrix in spiral form.</i>
+<a href="https://github.com/mr-mudgal/GfG-160-Days/blob/master-mudgal/Solutions/Day-36%3A%20Spirally%20traversing%20a%20matrix.py">Day-36 Solution</a></pre>
+<pre><b>Day 37</b>: <i>Given a square matrix mat[][] of size n x n.
+The task is to rotate it by 90 degrees in an anti-clockwise direction without using any extra space.</i>
+<a href="https://github.com/mr-mudgal/GfG-160-Days/blob/master-mudgal/Solutions/Day-37%3A%20Rotate%20by%2090%20degree.py">Day-37 Solution</a></pre>
+<pre><b>Day 38</b>: <i>Given a 2D integer matrix mat[][] of size n x m, where every row and column is sorted in increasing order and a number x, the task is to find whether element x is present in the matrix.</i>
+<a href="https://github.com/mr-mudgal/GfG-160-Days/blob/master-mudgal/Solutions/Day-38%3A%20Search%20in%20a%20Row-Column%20sorted%20matrix.py">Day-38 Solution</a></pre>
+<pre><b>Day 39</b>: <i>Given a row-wise sorted 2D matrix mat[][] of size n x m and an integer x, find whether element x is present in the matrix.
+Note: In a row-wise sorted matrix, each row is sorted in itself, i.e. for any i, j within bounds, mat[i][j] <= mat[i][j+1].</i>
+<a href="https://github.com/mr-mudgal/GfG-160-Days/blob/master-mudgal/Solutions/Day-39%3A%20Search%20in%20a%20row-wise%20sorted%20matrix.py">Day-39 Solution</a></pre>
+<pre><b>Day 40</b>: <i>Given a strictly sorted 2D matrix mat[][] of size n x m and a number x.
+Find whether the number x is present in the matrix or not.</i>
+<a href="https://github.com/mr-mudgal/GfG-160-Days/blob/master-mudgal/Solutions/Day-40%3A%20Search%20in%20a%20sorted%20Matrix.py">Day-40 Solution</a></pre>
+<pre><b>Day 41</b>: <i>You are given a 2D matrix mat[][] of size n×m.
+The task is to modify the matrix such that if mat[i][j] is 0, all the elements in the i-th row and j-th column are set to 0 and do it in constant space complexity.</i>
+<a href="https://github.com/mr-mudgal/GfG-160-Days/blob/master-mudgal/Solutions/Day-41%3A%20Set%20Matrix%20Zeroes.py">Day-41 Solution</a></pre>
 ###### ⏸️ <i>to be continued</i>
 ##### ℹ️ The above list will be updated daily, as I start solving the problems.